The Cookeville Repeater Association has a DMR, YSF, D-Star repeater at 145.110 minus 0.600 offset Color Code 1

 DMR+ will be accessible via TG8

 If you have a radio with GPS on it you need to go to Brandmeister Selfcare if you have a dstar.su Selfcare account.
 If you don't then you need to get your Dstar.su Selfcare account first.
 Once you can logon to Brandmeister Selfcare you come to your account page.
+Click on Selfcare under your Callsign in the top right and you will be directed to your Selfcare settings.
 Set Radio Brand to "Chinese Radio" Set your preferred APRS interval (I would probably pick 180 seconds) Set your other settings to your preference then turn on "In Call GPS"

 Now if it is setup correctly, when you transmit on the repeater, you should show up on aprs.fi.